Reviews You Can Rely On

 Credit: Amber King

-The filter itself is bigger than the other Sawyer filters tested.
-It fits nicely into any kind of pack, whether it's a running vest or backpacking bag.
-We typically stored it in the lid of the pack to easily access on longer trips.
-Overall, we conclude that it is a lightweight and packable system that is designed for all types of recreation.
-Hiking, fishing, backpacking are just a few uses that are ideal for this system.
+The filter itself is bigger than the other Sawyer filters tested, but it still fits nicely into any pack, whether it's a running vest or a backpacking bag.
+We typically stored it in the pack's lid to ensure we had easy access on longer trips.
+After a few weeks of use, we concluded that it is a lightweight and packable system designed for all types of recreation.
+Hiking, fishing, and backpacking are just a few activities where we could see this system coming in handy.

-sawyer squeeze backpacking water filter review - the relative weight of all components in the provided mesh bag that...
+sawyer squeeze - the relative weight of all components in the provided mesh bag that...

 The relative weight of all components in the provided mesh bag that comes with the filtration unit.